Loading

 1. Create a Pinterest Business Account

 Start by signing up for a Pinterest Business account.
 This gives you access to analytics, ad tools, and rich pins.
-Fill out your profile with a keyword-rich bio and a branded profile image.
+Fill out your profile with a keyword-rich bio and a branded profile image that represents your niche.

 2. Choose a Profitable Niche